Kenny Rogers: Solo career and duets with other artists

-Despite the success of "Islands in the Stream", however, RCA Records insisted on releasing Eyes' title track as the first UK single, and the song stalled at a disappointing No. 61 there, although it did stay in the top 100 for several weeks.
-(When it was eventually released in the United States, it was more successful, charting high on the Adult Contemporary chart and making the country top 30.)
-"Islands in the Stream" was issued as a follow-up single in Britain and sold well, making No. 7.
-The album itself reached No. 1 on the country charts on both sides of the Atlantic and enjoyed multi-million sales.
-"Buried Treasure", "This Woman" and "Evening Star"/"Midsummer Nights" were also all successful singles from the album.
+Despite the success of "Islands in the Stream", however, RCA Records insisted on releasing Eyes' title track as the first UK single, and the song stalled at a disappointing number 61 there, although it did stay in the top 100 for several weeks.
+(When it was eventually released in the United States, it was more successful, charting high on the adult contemporary chart and making the country top 30).
+"Islands in the Stream" was issued as a follow-up single in Britain and sold well, making number seven.
+The album itself reached number one on the country charts on both sides of the Atlantic and enjoyed multimillion unit sales.
+"Buried Treasure", "This Woman", and "Evening Star"/"Midsummer Nights" were also all successful singles from the album.

 Shortly after came the album What About Me?, a hit whose title track—a trio performance with James Ingram and Kim Carnes—was nominated for a Grammy Award; the single "Crazy" (not to be confused with the Willie Nelson-penned Patsy Cline hit), co-written with Richard Marx, topped the country charts.
 David Foster was to work again with Rogers in his 1985 album The Heart of the Matter, although this time Foster was playing backing music rather than producing, a role given to George Martin.
-This album was another success, going to No. 1, with the title track making to the top ten category in the singles charts.
+This album was another success, going to number one, with the title track making to the top-10 category in the singles charts.

-The next few years saw Rogers scoring several top country hits on a regular basis, including "Twenty Years Ago", "Morning Desire", "Tomb of the Unknown Love", among others.
+The next few years had Rogers scoring several top country hits on a regular basis, including "Twenty Years Ago", "Morning Desire", and "Tomb of the Unknown Love", among others.
 On January 28, 1985, Rogers was one of the 45 artists who recorded the worldwide charity song "We Are the World" to support hunger victims in Africa.
-The following year he played at Giants Stadium.
+The following year, he played at Giants Stadium.